 You may be wondering: What does this have to do with emails.

 As ad blockers have increased in use, brands have turned to email as a workaround.

-And how did brands use this work around?
-They saw it as a way to keep sending ads through and opt-in system.
+And how did brands use this workaround?
+They saw it as a way to keep sending ads through an opt-in system.

 Ask yourself this question.
 If 70-80% of your subscribers aren’t opening the email, are they really opted in?

 For years, we’ve been moving toward bold, colorful, and image-rich HTML emails.
 The emails often take more time to load.

 They are often shameless ads rather than engaging email.